ircdocs/modern-irc/_includes/modern-appendix.md

 This will ensure that your software doesn't break when clients or servers send extra, or omit unnecessary, message elements.

 Something to keep in mind is that the message verb is always case insensitive, so you should casemap it appropriately before doing comparisons similar to the above.
-In my own IRC libraries, I tend to convert the verb to uppercase before returning the message.
+In my own IRC libraries, I convert the verb to uppercase before returning the message.

 ## Casemapping